-Businesses using the FRS with low costs may gain a VAT advantage from using the scheme, compared to normal VAT accounting.
-HMRC consider this to be an abuse of the FRS and the changes announced are intended to tackle this.
-These measures are expected to save the Treasury £195m in the first year, so clearly HMRC believe that many businesses will be caught by the new rules.
+Prior to the rule change, businesses using the FRS with low costs may have gained a VAT advantage from using the scheme, compared to normal VAT accounting.
+HMRC considered this to be an abuse of the FRS and the changes are intended to tackle this.
+These measures are expected to save the Treasury £195m per year, so clearly HMRC believe that many businesses will be caught by the new rules.

 From 1 April 2017, all FRS businesses must check whether they meet the definition of a ‘limited cost trader’ (LCT), each time they prepare a VAT return.
 If they do, they must apply a flat rate percentage of 16.5%.
-This change will primarily affect small ‘service based’ businesses and will mean that affected businesses will pay more VAT to HMRC by continuing to use the scheme.
+This change primarily affects small ‘service based’ businesses and means that affected businesses will pay more VAT to HMRC by continuing to use the scheme.

-An LCT is defined as a business where the cost of goods purchased in the VAT return period is either:
+An LCT is defined as a business where the VAT inclusive cost of goods purchased in the VAT return period is either:

 - Less than 2% of the VAT inclusive turnover for the period; or

 - Greater than 2% of the VAT inclusive turnover, but less than £1,000 per annum (i.e. £250 for a VAT quarter)

 For the purpose of the above tests, ‘goods’ excludes capital expenditure, food or drink for consumption by the business or its employees, vehicles (and related costs) and costs which do not exclusively relate to the business.